-Baking soda is a vital part of green cleaning and has so many uses in the house, but what about the garden.
+Baking soda (sodium bicarbonate) is a vital part of green cleaning and has so many uses in the house, but what about the garden.

-1. Make a Non-Toxic Fungicide
+Make A Non-Toxic Fungicide

-2. Spray to Treat and Prevent Powdery Mildew
+Spray To Treat And Prevent Powdery Mildew

 Powdery mildew is causing major problems with impatiens this year, but also can be a problem for other plants, like lilacs, cucumbers, squash and zinnias.

 Pour or sweep baking soda in a thick layer into cracks on a sidewalk or patios.
 The baking soda should kill any small weeds already sprouted and prevent new ones from coming up.

 Kill Cabbage Worms

 Mix equals parts flour and baking soda and dust plants (cabbage, broccoli, kale) being eaten by cabbage worms.
 They much on the leaves and die usually in a day or two.
 Repeat as needed.